Sparsh-Agrawal/Docker-Images/Services/wordpress-mysql/README.md

 `BaseImage` *mysql:5.7* and *wordpress:5.1.1-php7.3-apache*  <br/>
 * It will bring up all the services and run them.
 * It creates a network for all the services in the compose file and expose the wordpress service on port 8081.
-* It will download the specified images if not already downloaded.<br/><br/>
+* It will download the specified images if not already downloaded.
-* Infrastructure As Code with PATing (port address translation).
+* Infrastructure As Code with PATing (port address translation).<br/><br/>

 `For Docker volumes` <br/>
 ![](screen-shots/docker-volume.png)